andreabolognani/debian-libvirt/docs/formatdomain.rst

    disk transient prevents the domain from participating in migration, snapshots, or blockjobs.
 Only supported in vmx hypervisor (:since:`Since 0.9.5`) and ``qemu`` hypervisor (:since:`Since 6.9.0`).

-``serial``
+   In cases where the source image of the ``<transient/>`` disk is supposed to be shared between multiple concurrently running VMs the optional ``shareBacking`` attribute should be set to ``yes``.
+Note that hypervisor drivers may need to hotplug such disk and thus it works only with configurations supporting hotplug. :since:`Since 7.4.0` ``serial``
    If present, this specify serial number of virtual hard drive.
 For example, it may look like ``<serial>WD-WMAP9A966149</serial>``.
-Not supported for scsi-block devices, that is those using disk ``type`` 'block' using ``device`` 'lun' on ``bus`` 'scsi'. :since:`Since 0.7.1` ``wwn``
+Not supported for scsi-block devices, that is those using disk ``type`` 'block' using ``device`` 'lun' on ``bus`` 'scsi'. :since:`Since 0.7.1`

+   Note that depending on hypervisor and device type the serial number may be truncated silently.
+IDE/SATA devices are commonly limited to 20 characters.
+   SCSI devices depending on hypervisor version are limited to 20, 36 or 247 characters.

+   Hypervisors may also start rejecting overly long serials instead of truncating them in the future so it's advised to avoid the implicit truncation by testing the desired serial length range with the desired device and hypervisor combination.
+``wwn``
    If present, this element specifies the WWN (World Wide Name) of a virtual hard disk or CD-ROM drive.
 It must be composed of 16 hexadecimal digits.